Sara Johnson, Associate

 A: Once you’ve found an area of practice that makes you tick, be selective about your extracurricular activities and coursework.
 Begin tailoring a thoughtful, cohesive message of your unique skills and perspectives that will immediately add value.
 As a first-year associate, don’t be shy about expressing and exploring your interests through pro bono opportunities or collaborating with lawyers outside your immediate practice area; other lawyers will be impressed by your initiative and you may find a new mentor.

-Q: Now in your second year with Hirschler, how would you describe your work experience over the past 12 months?
+Q: How would you describe your work experience in the first 12 months?

 A: I spent my first year working on varied substantive projects for national and local commercial real estate clients.
-Some of my favorite projects have been serving as a point of contact for time-sensitive real estate closings and researching environmental permitting requirements for different development interests.
-I’ve been fortunate to work alongside senior partners on complex deals involving real estate, environmental, zoning and land use issues, which often require communicating directly with clients and collaborating on research and drafts with colleagues of all experience levels and specialties.
+Some of my favorite projects were serving as a point of contact for time-sensitive real estate closings and researching environmental permitting requirements for different development interests.
+I was fortunate to work alongside senior partners on complex deals involving real estate, environmental, zoning and land use issues, which often required communicating directly with clients and collaborating on research and drafts with colleagues of all experience levels and specialties.

 Q: How have you benefited from the firm’s “open door” culture?

-A: The firm’s open door culture has been a significant help to me in Year One.
-As a new associate, it is comforting to know I can ask any partner or associate for advice on a client matter during a complex transaction.
+A: The firm’s open door culture was a significant help to me in Year One.
+As an associate, it is comforting to know I can ask any partner or associate for advice on a client matter during a complex transaction.
 Beyond the obvious work and educational benefits, Hirschler’s open door environment encourages active cross-practice collaboration.